Rochdale - Rose Court

 You can contact WHAG yourself, or you can ask another person to contact us on your behalf.
 This might be someone like a doctor, a social worker or a community worker.

-You or the person helping you will need to fill in a WHAG referral form (pdf 200kb) with information about your current housing situation and the type of support you need.
+You or the person helping you will need to fill in a WHAG Referral Form with information about your current housing situation and the type of support you need.

 We will arrange a meeting with you to check that our service will be suitable and that we can meet your needs.
 If you are accepted, you will go on a waiting list and you will be contacted as soon as a flat becomes available for you.
 If we can’t accept you, we will tell you why, and tell you about other housing options you may have.

 You can contact the Rose Court support workers Monday to Friday, 9.00 a.m. to 5.00 p.m.